colbyj/bride-of-frankensystem/docs/getting_started/basic_questionnaires.rst

 Modifying Questionnaires with Existing Data
 -------------------------------------------

-If you need to modify a questionnaire after participants have already completed it, you need to be careful about database changes:

-**During Development**
+The database schema for a questionnaire is derived from its question IDs.
+Changing the questionnaire after participants have submitted responses needs care.

-- Simply delete your database file (e.g., ``your_study.db``) and restart BOFS
+**During development**, the simplest approach is to delete the database file (e.g., ``your_study.db``) and restart BOFS — the schema is recreated from scratch on the next run.
-- The database will be recreated with the new structure

-**With Live Participant Data**

-When you have real participant data, you have several options:
+**With live participant data**, you have three options:

-1. **Use Admin Panel Preview** (Recommended)
-   - Go to ``/admin`` → "Preview Questionnaire"
-   - BOFS will automatically offer to add new columns if needed
+1. **Admin panel preview**.
+Visit ``/admin`` → "Preview Questionnaire".
+BOFS will offer to add columns for any new question IDs without touching existing data.
-   - This is the safest approach for adding new questions

-2. **Drop the Questionnaire Table**
-   - You lose only the data from that specific questionnaire
-   - Other data (demographics, custom tables) remains intact

-3. **Manual Database Migration**
+2. **Drop the questionnaire's table**.
+You lose responses for that one questionnaire; everything else (demographics, custom tables) stays intact.
-   - For complex changes, manually alter the database schema
-   - This requires database knowledge but preserves all data
+3. **Manual schema migration**.
+For more involved changes, alter the database schema by hand.
+This preserves all data but requires SQL knowledge.

-**Important Notes**
-- Changing question IDs will break the connection to existing data
-- Removing questions may cause errors if the data is referenced elsewhere
-- Always backup your database before making changes
+Either way: changing or removing existing question IDs breaks the link to any responses already collected, and you should back up the database before making changes.

 .. warning::
-    If you change a questionnaire, restart your BOFS application to ensure you've loaded in the updated questionnaires.
+    Restart BOFS after changing a questionnaire — the JSON files are loaded at startup.

 Next Steps
 ----------

-- For radio button grids and custom question types, see :doc:`../advanced/advanced_questionnaires`
+- For embedding custom calculations into questionnaires and creating custom question types, see :doc:`../advanced/advanced_questionnaires`.
-- For examples of questionnaires in complete experiments, see :doc:`../examples/ab_experiment`
+- For complete example projects, see :doc:`../examples/example_projects`.
-- For all available question types and their options, see :doc:`../reference/question_types`
+- For all available question types and their options, see :doc:`../reference/question_types`.